-In FY 2020, the FCC's IT resources were prioritized to remediate recommendations to the Government Accountability Office's (GAO) evaluation of the FCC's Electronic Comment Filing System.
-The FCC has been able to remediate 84% of GAO's recommendations from that study as of the date of this letter.
-Some of the recommendations that were remediated will likewise help in remediating FISMA findings and will also help in strengthening the FCC's cybersecurity posture.
+In FY 2021, the FCC continued to remediate recommendations to the Government Accountability Office's (GAO) evaluation of the FCC's Electronic Comment Filing System.
+The FCC has been able to remediate 92% of GAO's recommendations from that study as of the date of this letter.
+Some of the recommendations that were remediated will likely help in remediating FISMA findings and will also help in strengthening the FCC's cybersecurity posture.